pquynhvu/pquynhvu.com/content/authors/admin/_index.md

     url: https://www.statistics.utoronto.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the interface of Bayesian statistics, variational methods in statistical inference, and uncertainty quantification.
+bio: ''

 # Interests to show in About widget
 interests:
-  - Bayesian statistics
+  - Bayesian Statistics
-  - Probabilistic machine learning
+  - Probabilistic Machine Learning
-  - Computational statistics
+  - Computational Statistics
+  - Markov Chain Monte Carlo

 # Education to show in About widget
 education: